fernando-mc/serverless-finch/README.md

     ...
 ```

 Enable server side encryption for the uploaded files.
+You can use `AES256` or `aws:kms`.

 [AWS Documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)